How Is Amyloidosis Treated?

 - ATTR or transthyretin amyloidosis, which includes the most common inherited form (hereditary or familial ATTR) and age-related ATTR (wild-type ATTR)

-Other types include dialysis-related, APOA1, gelsolin, fibrinogen, and lysozyme amyloidosis.
+Other types of amyloidosis include dialysis-related, APOA1, gelsolin, fibrinogen, and lysozyme amyloidosis.

 Treatment goals